 Start by folding the paper in half after your example.

-* take time and have students share other hurtful things *
+* have students share other hurtful things *

 Keep going until the paper has many folds in it and it’s small.
 Walk around the room so all of the students can see how small the paper has been folded.